AntazSamir/BD65/replit.md

-# Bangladesh Explorer - Full-Stack Travel Booking Platform
+# BD Explorer - Full-Stack Travel Booking Platform

 ## Overview

-Bangladesh Explorer is a modern full-stack travel booking platform built with React, TypeScript, and Express.js, specifically focused on Bangladesh tourism.
+BD Explorer is a modern full-stack travel booking platform built with React, TypeScript, and Express.js, specifically focused on Bangladesh tourism.
 The application provides users with a comprehensive travel planning experience, allowing them to browse Bangladesh's destinations, hotels, domestic flights, and travel packages.
 The platform features a responsive design with a modern UI built using shadcn/ui components and Tailwind CSS, showcasing authentic Bangladesh tourist spots and experiences.

 ## User Preferences